Aronimink Golf Club: Course design and layout

-Ross's design rewards well executed shots and strategy for golfers at all skill levels.
-Framed by hardwoods and evergreens, the course is a test of long-hole and short-hole skills, as well as the execution of sound course management.
-With 75 bunkers and numerous slopes, valleys and doglegs, the course tests a player's patience and endurance.
-Ross meant Aronimink to be a “supreme test” for the best golfers.
-From the championship tees, Aronimink's course is 7237 yd and plays to a par of 70.
+Aronimink’s course has 75 bunkers, along with sloping fairways and doglegs.
+From the championship tees, it measures 7,237 yards (6,618 m) and has a par of 70.

 Aronimink's opening hole is one of the most memorable in golf.
 The intimidating first hole plunges down into a valley, then rises steeply, playing long and uphill to a well-guarded undulating green.

 On the front nine there are a number of challenging doglegs, particularly the par four #7.
 Although not a long hole, the approach must carry a yawning bunker guarding the front of a green with several difficult pin locations.
 Then there is #8, perhaps the hardest par three on the course, playing 237 yd downhill to a narrow green bisected by a large mound.

 The turn for home at Aronimink begins with #10, a 454 yd par four that is considered by many the most demanding on the course.
 The narrow fairway is guarded by a bunker on the right and deep rough on the left.
 A successful approach shot must avoid the water hazard protecting the front left of the sharply terraced green.